Comparisons12 min read

 Verdict: Wrike vs Smartsheet for Enterprise Project Management 2026

-Look, if you made me pick one for a "typical" enterprise — a company with 500+ employees, mixed technical comfort across teams, and genuine project complexity — I'd go with Wrike at Business or Enterprise tier.
+If I had to pick one for a "typical" enterprise — a company with 500+ employees, mixed technical comfort across teams, and genuine project complexity — I'd go with Wrike at Business or Enterprise tier.

 Frequently Asked Questions

 Q: Is Wrike or Smartsheet better for large enterprise teams in 2026?
 It depends on your team's working style.
 Wrike is stronger for complex project execution with resource management and advanced automations.
-Smartsheet wins for teams with spreadsheet-native workflows and high adoption requirements.
-Both scale to thousands of users at enterprise tier — the differentiator is almost always the humans using the tool, not the tool itself.
+Smartsheet wins for teams with spreadsheet-native workflows and adoption concerns.
+Both scale to thousands of users at enterprise tier — the real differentiator is almost always the humans using the tool, not the tool itself.

 Q: What are the hidden costs in Smartsheet enterprise pricing?
 Smartsheet's base enterprise license doesn't include resource management or some advanced automation features — those require separate add-on packages (like Smartsheet Advance).
 Budget an extra 30-40% above the headline price if you need the full feature set.